 Free AI Media Bias Analysis Tool

-Paste a news article, drop a URL, or drop a video link — YouTube, TikTok, Instagram, Facebook, or X. Our AI flags manipulation techniques sentence by sentence — loaded language, historical revisionism, false equivalence, and more.
+Paste a news article, drop a URL, or drop a video link — YouTube, TikTok, Instagram, Facebook, or X. Our AI flags manipulation techniques sentence by sentence, and for stories with a real backstory — geopolitics, economic and health policy, civil rights and more — surfaces the historical context coverage tends to leave out.

 Try it free →Free during beta — no account required.